 Evolution of Roman Naval Tactics

 Roman naval doctrine underwent a radical shift during the First Punic War (264–241 BC), when the fledgling Roman fleet faced the experienced Carthaginian navy.
 Unable to match Carthaginian seamanship, the Romans turned to a land-focused solution: the corvus (raven), a boarding bridge that allowed legionaries to fight as they would on solid ground.
 This innovation turned every naval engagement into a melee battle, neutralizing Carthaginian maneuverability.
-Later, as Rome gained maritime experience, they refined their tactics to include ramming and coordinated fleet formations.
+Later, as Rome gained maritime experience, they refined their tactics to include ramming and coordinated fleet formations, ultimately developing a doctrine that could defeat any opponent on the seas.

 The Corvus and Boarding Warfare

 The corvus was a 1.2‑meter‑wide bridge, approximately 10–12 meters long, with a heavy metal spike on its underside.
 When a Roman ship closed with an enemy vessel, the crew dropped the corvus so that the spike embedded itself into the enemy deck, locking the two ships together.
 Legionaries then rushed across the bridge and fought in their familiar manipular formation, turning a sea battle into a land battle afloat.
 This tactic proved decisive at the Battle of Mylae (260 BC), where consul Gaius Duilius defeated the Carthaginian fleet.
-However, the corvus had drawbacks: its weight made ships unstable in rough seas, and it was eventually phased out as Roman seamanship improved.
+However, the corvus had significant drawbacks: its weight made ships unstable in rough seas, and it could cause the vessel to capsize in heavy weather.
+As Roman crews gained experience and built better ships, the corvus was phased out by the end of the First Punic War.
+Despite its short lifespan, it demonstrated Rome's willingness to use technological innovation to overcome tactical disadvantages.

 Ramming and Raking